HTangl/Model-U/README.md

 The following is a short guide on the ordering proccess

-1. Download the files from this github by clicking on "Code" and then on "Download Zip".
+1. Download the files from this repository by clicking on "Code" and then on "Download Zip".
 Unzip the "Model-U-main.zip" but do not unzip the "Model-U_panel.zip" folders
 ![](https://github.com/HTangl/Model-U/blob/main/JLC%20Ordering%20Guide%20Pics/Step%2000.png?raw=true)

 2. From the JLCPCB home page click on "Order now"